Bottoms up: China booze makers defy economic gloom

 It has continued to grow even as China's economy slowed for the seventh straight quarter during the July-September period, thanks to rising incomes and government policies that supported consumer spending.

-Moutai said on Friday it will invest a total of 6.31 billion yuan in seven projects to expand production capacity.
+Moutai said on Friday it will invest a total of 6.31 billion yuan ($1 billion) in seven projects to expand production capacity.

 Foreign brands have enjoyed success too.

-Australia's Treasury Wine Estates (TWE.AX), which has been pushing its premium wines including Penfolds and Beringer in China with high-end product launches, aims to sell into 100 Chinese cities over the next five years, up from 15 now.
+Australia's Treasury Wine Estates, which has been pushing its premium wines including Penfolds and Beringer in China with high-end product launches, aims to sell into 100 Chinese cities over the next five years, up from 15 now.

 "We have not actually seen any evidence of a real slowdown in Asia at all," Chief Executive David Dearie told reporters this week.